amosang/pyura/README.md

 ### Usage

 Initialize client with access key.
 Each endpoint is represented by a function within the Client.
-Please refer to documentation [here](https://ura-api.readthedocs.io/en/latest/source/ura.html) for information on other endpoints.
+Please refer to [examples](https://github.com/eugenekoh/ura/tree/master/examples/endpoints_examples.ipynb) (recommended) or [documentation](https://ura-api.readthedocs.io/en/latest/source/ura.html) for information on other endpoints.

 ```python
 URA_ACCESS_KEY = ''